Packing cycles in undirected group-labelled graphs: Preliminaries

 An \emph{$r\times s$-wall} or \emph{$r$-wall} is a subdivision of an elementary $r\times s$-wall or $r$-wall respectively.
 The corners and nails of an $r$-wall are the vertices corresponding to the corners and nails respectively of the elementary $r$-wall before subdivision.
 The \emph{branch vertices} $b(W)$ of a wall $W$ are the vertices of the elementary wall before subdivision, consisting of its corners, nails, and the vertices of degree 3 in $W$.
 All other terminology on elementary walls in the preceding paragraphs extend to walls in the obvious way.
+Note that, given a wall $W$, there may be many possible choices for its corners and nails.
+If this choice is not explicitly described, it is assumed implicitly that a choice of corners and nails accompanies each wall.
+Other definitions which depend on the choice of corners and nails are assumed to be with respect to this implicit choice.

 Let $r' \leq r$ and $s'\leq s$.
 An \emph{$r'\times s'$-subwall} of an $r\times s$-wall $W$ is an $r'\times s'$-wall $W'$ that is a subgraph of $W$ such that each horizontal and vertical path of $W'$ is a subpath of some horizontal and vertical path of $W$ respectively.
 If, in addition, the set of indices $i$ such that $P_i^{(h)}$ contains a horizontal path of $W'$ and the set of indices $j$ such that $P_j^{(v)}$ contains a vertical path of $W'$ both form contiguous subsets of $[r+1]$ and $[s+1]$ respectively, then we say that $W'$ is a \emph{compact} subwall of $W$.
-A subwall $W'$ is \emph{$k$-contained} in $W$ if $P_i^{(h)}$ and $P_j^{(v)}$ is disjoint from $W'$ for all $i,j \leq k$ and for all $i > r-k+1$ and $j>s-k+1$.
-If $W'$ is 1-contained in $W$, then there is a natural choice for the corners and nails of $W'$ with respect to $W$, consisting of the vertices that have degree 2 in $W'$ but degree 3 in $W$.
+A subwall $W'$ is \emph{$k$-contained} in $W$ if $P_i^{(h)}$ and $P_j^{(v)}$ are disjoint from $W'$ for all $i,j \leq k$ and for all $i > r-k+1$ and $j>s-k+1$.
+If $W'$ is 1-contained in $W$, then there is a unique choice of corners and nails of $W'$ such that they have degree 3 in $W$.
+We call these the \emph{corners and nails of $W'$ with respect to $W$}.
+The orientation of $W'$ is inherited from $W$; in other words, the ordering of the horizontal/vertical paths of $W'$ agrees with the ordering in $W$.

-Let $W$ be a wall contained in a graph $G$ and let $P$ be a $b(W)$-path in $W$ with endpoints $x,y \in b(W)$ that is not contained in the perimeter of $W$.
-Suppose there is a $x$-$y$-path $R$ in $G$ such that $R$ is disjoint from $W-P$, and let $W'$ be the wall obtained from $W$ by replacing $P$ with $R$.
-Then we say that $W'$ is a \emph{local rerouting} of $W$.